IDAsnifferxx11/sync-spoofer-cracked-2023-/README.md

 All downloads included, wont list strings because it crashes my pc :sadge:
 Will add more soon, this is not finished yet.
 We are only at 30%.
 First im enjoying my pasta and then ill be back with EFI's and more dumps.
 Love you!

+1) Will add mapper, vulnerable drivers so on
+2) will just crack the auth so everyone can use ez ez